Your Faculty Advisor

 All faculty members have their office hours posted on the Faculty Office Hours page and the bulletin board outside the psychology office.
 Barring illness, you should find them available then.
-If you have any difficulty finding your advisor or have any other major difficulties, the Psychology Undergraduate Advising Head Dr. Joe Cunningham will be happy to see you.
+If you have any difficulty finding your advisor or have any other major difficulties, the Psychology Undergraduate Advising Head Dr. Teresa Mitchell will be happy to see you.

 Petitions for Changes in Requirements

 The requirements for psychology majors are listed in the Requirements section of the University Bulletin.
 In special cases, students may petition the department for changes in the requirements.
 Before submitting such a petition, speak with your faculty advisor and/or the Advising Head for further information.

 Add and Drop (pdf) requests must be signed by the instructors of the courses being added or dropped and by your faculty advisor.

 These requests have clearly published deadlines, and it is your responsibility to anticipate these deadlines.
 Do not leave it until the last minute only to find that your advisor's next available office hours are after the deadline.

 Students who have taken psychology courses at other universities or at Brandeis Summer School, and who have processed these credits through the Registrar’s office, may wish to have these courses count toward their psychology major.
 This process is done electronically through the Regsitrar's web site under the Online Petition to Request Substitution for a Requirement.
 A student must have declared their major prior submitting this request.
 A maximum of five psychology courses may be transferred from another university towards a psychology degree.